 If the WTO’s chief duty is expanding free trade, then it has been largely successful.
 Because of the GATT and WTO, international trade now occurs in a relatively low-tariff world.
 Average tariffs today are under 3 percent—down from more than 20 percent in 1947.

-Additionally, the dollar value of international trade has quadrupled since the WTO’s inception, and global value chains—in which one product is assembled from parts and labor from multiple countries—now account for over 70 percent of all manufactured goods.
+Additionally, the dollar value of international trade has quadrupled since the WTO’s inception.
+Global value chains—in which one product is assembled from parts and labor from multiple countries—now account for over 70 percent of all manufactured goods.
 Although neither the GATT nor the WTO is fully responsible for increased globalization, they helped create its necessary conditions.

-However, globalization and free trade have their drawbacks, including the potential for economic inequality and job loss.
-An estimated two million American jobs were lost between 1999 and 2011 due to competition from China, though technological advances like automation make the precise role of globalization and free trade difficult to determine.
-Moreover, some critics—such as unions, labor rights groups, and environmentalists—argue that free trade moves jobs to countries with little government oversight, which can result in exploitative practices.
+However, globalization and free trade have their drawbacks.
+These include the potential for economic inequality and job loss.
+While technological advances like automation make the precise role of globalization and free trade difficult to determine, an estimated two million American jobs were lost between 1999 and 2011 due to competition from China.
+Some critics—such as unions, labor rights groups, and environmentalists—argue that free trade moves jobs to countries with little government oversight, which can result in exploitative practices.

 In the WTO’s capacity as the world’s trade legislator—an institution responsible for creating laws—it gets lower marks.
 For years, the WTO has been unable to pass new rules on modern issues, including digital trade, ecommerce, and public health standards for genetically modified foods.
 After fourteen years of talks, the WTO’s latest negotiations, known as the Doha Round, failed to establish new regulations on politically sensitive issues such as agricultural subsidies and other matters affecting developing countries.
 This gridlock is largely due to the WTO requiring consensus among its 164 members to pass most new trade laws.

 The WTO also struggles to perform its third job—rule enforcement—particularly with China.
 Since joining the WTO in 2001, China has flouted global trade rules by providing extensive support to its domestic industries and stealing technology and other intellectual property.
 It has faced few, if any, consequences for its actions.
-Further, the WTO still recognizes China as a developing country—a special status that affords it certain benefits—despite its having the world’s second-largest economy and lending hundreds of billions of dollars to other countries.
+Further, the WTO still recognizes China as a developing country.
+This provides a special status that affords China certain benefits—despite its having the world’s second-largest economy.

 Graphic showing how China forces foreign countries to ultimately transfer new technology to Chinese companies.
 For more info contact us at world101@cfr.org.

 Finally, in its fourth role as chief referee of global trade disputes, the WTO has been sputtering.
-Critics highlight the WTO’s yearslong process to resolve disputes and the outsize power judges have to single-handedly create new trade rules.
+Critics highlight the WTO’s yearslong process to resolve disputes.
+Critics also point to the outsize power judges have to single-handedly create new trade rules.
 For those reasons, the United States has vetoed the appointment of new judges to the WTO’s highest court since 2017.
-As of 2019, the court lacks the minimum number of judges required to hold hearings, forcing the WTO’s dispute resolution process to shut down.
-Many experts argue that, rather than incapacitate the WTO, the United States should enlist its allies and partners in reforming the institution to hold China to account.
+There have been no appellate body members since 2020, when the last judge's term expired.
+The lack of judges forces the WTO’s dispute resolution process to shut down.
+Many experts argue that the United States should enlist its allies and partners in reforming the institution to hold China to account.

 What is the future of the WTO?

-The GATT and WTO have been a boon for global trade, which has improved living standards for billions of people.
+The GATT and WTO have been a boon for global trade.
+They have improved living standards for billions of people.
 But, today, the WTO faces many challenges.
 It struggles to pass new trade rules, fails to hold bad actors accountable, and is unable to resolve disputes.

 Instead of negotiating trade rules through the WTO, countries are turning to bilateral and regional trade agreements (RTAs), which have increased significantly since 1990.